blturley/demilich/README.md

 - Animation for background and changing buttons.
 - Class information windows and forms.

+## Who is Edgar Meloncamp?
+This is not my character.

+Edgar is a placeholder character that exists before your characters are selected.
+If you see him it means for some reason your browser is not communicating properly with the database.
+If this happens make sure your connection is secure and the url has https instead of http.

 ## Languages and Software used:
 - html
 - css